 Black widow spiders are famous for their appearance and their bites.
 Black Widow spiders, while relatively small, have a very powerful neurotoxin in their venom.
 Black widow spiders are famous for their striking coloring, sexual cannibalism, and the history of people being bit by them.
 Black widows are actually reluctant to bite and will play dead first, and only bite when threatened and cannot escape.
 Bites from the black widow cause the typical local pain and swelling, but also may result in headache, sweating, increased blood pressure, strong muscle cramps and/or intense chest pain, tightness and difficulty breathing.

 Black widow spiders are native to central and eastern Washington.
-Folks living in Chelan county and the Wenatchee Valley should be careful to look for these spiders.
 However, black widow spiders are not native to western Washington.
 While Black widow spiders are not native to the Greater Seattle—Puget Sound Region there is a spider of general appearance to the black widow, which is of brown color that closely resembles a black widow spider that lives in the Greater Seattle-Tacoma area.
 This ‘false widow spider’ has no orange/red hourglass colorings on its underside.

-What you can do to avoid spider infestations—Seattle, Tacoma, Bellingham and Chelan County.
+What you can do to avoid spider infestations—Seattle, Tacoma, and Bellingham.

 Homeowners and property managers of commercial buildings can do much to avoid spider infestations.

 - Trim bushes away from direct contact with the home or structure.

 - Use outdoor lighting that doesn’t attract flying insects.